Veronica Murdock

-Veronica Murdock (born 1944) is an American civil servant and of Shasta–Mohave ancestry, as a member of the Colorado River Indian Tribes.
+Veronica Homer (1944 – March 5, 2024) was an American civil servant and of Shasta–Mohave ancestry, as a member of the Colorado River Indian Tribes.
 She served in the tribal administration, including as vice chair, of the Colorado River Tribe from 1969 to 1979 and between 1977 and 1979 as the first woman president of the National Congress of American Indians.
 From 1980 to 2004, she served as a civil service employee with the Bureau of Indian Affairs.

 Early life

 Veronica L. Homer was born in 1944 to Alice (née Courts) and Pete Homer Sr. Her mother's heritage included the California Shasta and she grew up in Cottage Grove, Siskiyou County, California.
-Her father, was Mohave and he worked as an actor and served as the Chair of the Colorado River Indian Tribes from 1954 to 1964.
-The couple met, when Pete was acting with Paramount Pictures and Alice was working in the wardrobe department.
+Her father was Mohave and he worked as an actor and served as the Chair of the Colorado River Indian Tribes from 1954 to 1964.
+The couple met when Pete was acting with Paramount Pictures and Alice was working in the wardrobe department.
 Homer was one of eight siblings, including: four sisters Denise, Marlene, Vicki, Sylvia "Cindy" and three brothers, Pete Jr., John and Gary.
 She attended Parker High School in Parker, Arizona.
 In 1961, Homer won the inaugural Miss Indian Arizona pageant, while a freshman at Arizona State University.
 Her title led to recognition and an invitation to serve as the majorette and leader for the Arizona Inter–Tribal Band in the Inaugural Parade of President John F. Kennedy.

 Career

 Homer married Leonard A. Enos (1944–1967), but he was killed in action during the Vietnam War.
 Around the time of his death, Homer began working as the director of the Colorado River Indian Reservation Neighborhood Youth Corps.
 She had remarried by 1969 with Myron H. Murdock, an Oklahoma Kickapoo, who worked as the production manager of Prest-Wheel, Inc. The company, owned by Giffen Industries in Massachusetts, and operated on land owned by the Colorado River Tribe, manufactured aluminum and redwood furniture.
-In 1970, the couple's daughter, Alice was born and Murdock, whose political activism was rising, encouraged her father to teach her daughter the Mojave language.
-After two years directing the youth corps, Murdock ran and was elected in 1969 for a two-year term as the vice chair of the tribe.
-Murdock was involved in resource development, health care, job training and numerous other projects to improve the lives of her community.
-Throughout the 1970s, she continued to serve on the Tribal Council as either the recording secretary or vice chair.
+In 1970, the couple's daughter, Alice was born and Homer, whose political activism was rising, encouraged her father to teach her daughter the Mojave language.
+After two years directing the youth corps, Homer ran and was elected in 1969 for a two-year term as the vice chair of the tribe.
+Homer was involved in resource development, health care, job training and numerous other projects to improve the lives of her community.
+Throughout the 1970s, she continued to serve on the tribal council as either the recording secretary or vice chair.